Python3pkg/Color_detection_Project/README.md

 	- Open a command prompt and do the following to check if "pip" is installed: command -v pip
-	- To install "pip", follow the official installation guide: https://pip.pypa.io/en/stable/installing/
+	- If not installed, follow the official installation guide: https://pip.pypa.io/en/stable/installing/

 ************************************************** Installation of OpenCV ******************************************************